mattgodbolt/xania/README.md

 ## Building and running

 If you want to build and run Xania locally, you'll need a modern Linux.
-We test it on Ubuntu 22.04, 20.04 and 18.04.
+We test it on Ubuntu 22.04.

 It works within **Docker** including when hosted by **Windows Subsystem for Linux**.
 To learn more about this see the Docker-specific [tutorial](docker-dev/README.md)!